hearvox/Research/News-Trust/fake-news-site-lists.md

 https://docs.google.com/spreadsheets/d/1gSx7wWaluSD_grN0AIb_G4F_Q_Vv8bt8m9EcCaWPx24/edit#gid=925511082

 ## Wikipedia ##
-List of fake news websites
+List of fake news websites (2018-06-20 / 76 sites)
 https://en.wikipedia.org/wiki/List_of_fake_news_websites

 <blockquote>This is a list of fake news sites.
 These sites intentionally, but not necessarily solely, publish hoaxes and disinformation for purposes other than news satire.
 Some of these sites use homograph spoofing attacks, typosquatting and other deceptive strategies similar to those used in phishing attacks to resemble genuine news outlets.</blockquote>

 ## Daily Dot ##
-Here are all the ‘fake news’ sites to watch out for on Facebook (2017-10-27, 175 sites)
+Here are all the ‘fake news’ sites to watch out for on Facebook (2017-10-27 / 175 sites)
 https://www.dailydot.com/layer8/fake-news-sites-list-facebook/

 <blockquote>We’ve compiled a list of 176 sites that Zimdars and the other researchers who created the list rank as straight-up “fake news.”</blockquote>